Deploy a Cloud Witness for a Failover Cluster

 The existing Set-ClusterQuorum PowerShell command has new additional parameters corresponding to Cloud Witness.

-You can configure Cloud Witness using the
+You can configure Cloud Witness with the cmdlet

-Set-ClusterQuorum following PowerShell command:
+Set-ClusterQuorum using the following PowerShell command:

 Set-ClusterQuorum -CloudWitness -AccountName <StorageAccountName> -AccessKey <StorageAccountAccessKey>